informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

 #### No Byzantine Inflation

-This should be implied by preservation of total supply.
+This should be implied by the first property of preservation of total supply.
+This is under the assumption that the property found in ICS 20 "Fault containment: prevents Byzantine-inflation of tokens originating on chain A, as a result of chain B’s Byzantine behaviour (though any users who sent tokens to chain B may be at risk)." is purely understood in terms on inflation **on chain A**.

+We note that chain B can send an unbounded amount of tokens that it claims to originate from A to some chain C.

 ## Using the Model